-Non-FIPS versions have been available for longer and are used more widely - typically, they are faster.
-If FIPS mode is enabled, the non-FIPS algorithms throw an error and the application fails, which is what’s happening in this scenario.
+If FIPS mode is enabled, the non-FIPS algorithms throw an error and the application fails - this is what’s happening in this scenario.

-As a Microsoft Gold Partner, Exclaimer always advise the best practices and recommendations of Microsoft.
-As such, we advise against the use of FIPS.
+As a Microsoft Gold Partner, Exclaimer always advises the best practices and recommendations of Microsoft: therefore, we advise against the use of FIPS.